doyaGu/BallancePlayer/README.md

 # BallancePlayer

-# Overview
+## Overview

-This repository contains the source files of the brand-new player for Ballance.
+The package contains the brand-new player for Ballance.

-The new player is an enhanced version created on the decompilation of the original version.
+The new player is created based on the decompilation of the original version.

 ## Features

 - Out-of-the-box and portable, zero-configuration to start game
-- Support `.ini` file configurations
+- Support .ini file configurations
 - Support command-line options
 - Support 32-bit color mode
 - Support the monitor without 640x480 resolution